Democrats Northam, Murphy projected to win gubernatorial races

 Gillespie and Northam have also sparred over the highly charged issue of removing Confederate monuments in the state.
 Northam's campaign attempted to tie Gillespie to the white supremacist violence this summer in Charlottesville, something Gillespie's campaign called an "ugly character smear."

 Northam’s team has tried to portray the race as a referendum against Trump, labeling Gillespie “Trump's chief lobbyist” because of his former lobbying career.
-But the so-called liberal “resistance” against Trump has failed to successfully use that strategy in a series of special House elections this year that Republicans have won.
+But the so-called liberal “resistance” against Trump failed to successfully use that strategy in a series of special House elections this year that Republicans have won.

-The election comes as the national Democratic Party finds itself in disarray over former DNC interim chairman Donna Brazile’s new book claiming the DNC rigged the nomination for Hillary Clinton over rival Bernie Sanders in 2016.
+The gubernatorial elections come as the national Democratic Party finds itself in disarray over former DNC interim chairman Donna Brazile’s new book claiming the DNC rigged the nomination for Hillary Clinton over rival Bernie Sanders in 2016.

-In New Jersey, the gubernatorial race could have national implications, as the state’s Democratic senator, Bob Menendez, is on trial for federal corruption charges.
-The winner of the race could have the opportunity to appoint his replacement if Menendez is convicted and resigns.
-He maintains his innocence.
+In New Jersey, Murphy will succeed outgoing Republican Gov. Chris Christie, who has seen his approval numbers take a drastic hit and is term-limited after eight years in office.

+Christie's deep unpopularity made Lt.
+Gov. Guadagno's campaign an uphill climb from the start.

-Like Gillespie, Guadagno has spent the campaign railing against sanctuary cities, releasing an ad drawing attention to Murphy’s comments in support of New Jersey being a “sanctuary state” and telling the story of an illegal immigrant who was convicted of killing several students in 2007.
+Like Gillespie, Guadagno spent the campaign railing against sanctuary cities, releasing an ad drawing attention to Murphy’s comments in support of New Jersey being a “sanctuary state” and telling the story of an illegal immigrant who was convicted of killing several students in 2007.

 “Murphy doesn’t have our backs,” the ad’s narrator says.
 Referencing criminal illegal immigrants, the narrator continues: “He has theirs.”

-Like Northam in Virginia, Murphy has responded by accusing Guadagno of channeling Trump.
+Like Northam in Virginia, Murphy responded by accusing Guadagno of channeling Trump.

 “Kim Guadagno should be ashamed of herself for the way she’s politicizing the deaths of three children and painting a community with the broad brush of a murderer, a tactic she must have gleaned from President Trump,” Murphy said in response to the ad.
 “To say the least, these are not New Jersey’s values.”